For Many Businesses, Regular Employee Drug Testing is Important

 It is a fact that some 22 million Americans over the age of 12 use illegal drugs: that equates to about 9% of the total population.
 What that means is that if you employee about 200 people and you don’t undertake any form of drug testing, about 20 of your employees are using drugs.
 It could be a little more, or it might be a bit less, but that is the ball park figure.

 The most commonly used drug is marijuana with around 17 million users.
+This is only increasing as the drug becomes legalized, with many choosing to partake in some oregon lemons strain as and when they feel like it.
 However, part of the ever-growing problem is that figure doesn’t mean that marijuana is the only drug that they take.
 In the same way that a beer drinker may also drink wines and spirits, many of these marijuana users also take a selection of other drugs such as cocaine, heroin, hallucinogens such as LSD, and inhalants.
 Employers are understandably not going to want someone who takes such substances connected to their business in any way, justifying the demand for workforce drug testing.

 In some industries it is vital that employees are completely drug-free.
 Airline pilots spring to mind, as do public transport drivers, health professionals, and many, many more industries.
 Many businesses face regulatory requirements to conduct employee drug tests; others do it as a matter of self-protection.
 Even if your business is not included in that long list – for example, you run a library – all sorts of employee accidents can occur as a direct result of drug use which can cause major problems.

 Downtime And Loss Of Production: Impacts of Employee Drug Use